 At any time of year (particularly at Easter, Christmas and from May to August), it’s best to book ahead either online or by phone.
 If you’re tempted to turn up on the spur of the moment, bear in mind that few hostels are open year-round, and several have periods during which they take only group bookings.

-YHA hostels still outnumber independent hostels, though there are a growing number of non-affiliated places offering similar facilities to YHAs, though often with a less regimented regime and no curfews or lockouts.
-It is worth consulting independenthostelguide.co.uk or buying The Independent Hostel Guide (£4.95).
+Independent hostels outnumber YHAs in the UK, with many offering similar facilities, though often with a less regimented regime and no curfews or lockouts.
+It is worth consulting independenthostels.co.uk, or buying The Independent Hostel Guide, for information on every independent hostel and bunkhouse in the UK.

 These resources also list bunkhouses, typically more primitive affairs close to the mountains designed for hikers, climbers, mountain bikers and the like.
 The flashest are up to hostel standards, but many are little more than barns with toilet, shower and basic cooking facilities, starting from around £10.
 Bunkhouses may give preference to group bookings, and some purely cater to groups.
 See also bunkhousesinwales.co.uk.